 The Office for Study Abroad (OSA) provides administrative support, guidance, and funding for faculty interested in creating innovative study abroad courses for undergraduate or graduate students.

 Short-Term Abroad programs can be offered any semester, although this call is for summer programs.
 The entire course may take place abroad (1-2 months) or it may contain a shorter overseas component (1-3 weeks).
 Many courses meet several times on campus or online before and after going abroad, and the group size ranges from 10-25 students.

-Proposals for new credit-bearing programs, once approved by the chair and dean, are evaluated by the Office for Study Abroad and International Programs for viability and fit with the program overall.
+Proposals for new credit-bearing programs are due on June 1, 2019.
+Once approved by the chair and dean, they are evaluated by the Office for Study Abroad and International Programs for viability and fit with the program overall.
 Approximately 10 short-term programs run each summer.

 For more information about Short-Term Abroad, contact Maritheresa Frain and Jennifer Bhiro at [email protected].

 Faculty interested in leading graduate business short-term abroad programs should contact Bryan Andriano, Director of International Education and Programs, for proposal review, submission, and approval deadlines.
 He can be reached at [email protected] or 202-994-3260.